The Farm (Tennessee): Recent status

-The Farm's population is approximately 200; residents are mostly baby boomers (about 70%), many of whom have lived on The Farm for most of its existence.
+The Farm's population is, as of summer 2026 approximately 225; residents, many of whom are baby boomers often having lived on The Farm for most of its existence.
 Those interested in becoming residents are encouraged to visit during the bi-annual Farm Experience Weekend, which provides a glimpse into how the community operates and functions.

 In 2004, the Wholeo Dome (a geodesic dome fourteen feet in diameter and seven feet tall, covered with curved stained glass panels) was installed at The Farm.
 It was created in 1974 by artist Caroling Geary.
 In May 2010 repairs were completed on the Wholeo Dome, but is currently in storage due to issues with the lead in stained glass artwork.

 The Farm maintains contact with some of its 4,000-plus former members through email lists, social media forums, an annual reunion each summer, and through the work of its nonprofit organizations.
 Former members have gone on to become leaders in many different fields and endeavors, maintaining a sense of right livelihood and a commitment to the betterment of the world.